-When you have a digital portfolio, you can keep all your creatives in one place, neatly set, while the printed portfolios may become cumbersome and fragile.
+When you have a digital portfolio, you can keep all your creatives in one place, neatly set, while printed portfolios may become cumbersome and fragile.
 You always have to make the effort of arranging and putting them back after each interview.
 There are even chances of them getting misplaced.

 The whole process of printing them and arranging them in a case would also cost you more.
 Whereas in digital, you can maintain an easy and flexible portfolio with a relatively lower cost or no cost.

 Your portfolio will be with you throughout your life.
 You are supposed to keep updating it now and then till the end of your professional career.
 That becomes a herculean task with the printed ones.
-But your digital portfolios are updated friendly and can be edited as you wish.
+But your digital portfolios are updated and friendly and can be edited as you wish.

-Gone are the days when you have to take printouts of your works, store them carefully in a suitcase, and show it to your prospective employer.
+Gone are the days when you have to take printouts of your work, store them carefully in a suitcase, and show it to your prospective employer.
 With the advent of the internet, creating a design portfolio is just a cakewalk.
 You are only required to select a platform that best suits you and play with your creativity here and there, and design it; however, you like.